degrace1/Autonomous-Line-Tracking-Car/README.md

 - double **getUltrasonic**()
 - int **getOtherCarsCount**()
 - List<double> **getCarsNearby**Location()
-- String **serializeState**() //generate serial string of all state params (comma seperated)
+- String **serializeState**() //generate serial string of all state params (comma separated)
 - **updateState**(self, String serialState) // update member var using serial response string from server
 - **syntax varies depending on Python or Java
 ### Server Functionality for FYI:
 - carState objects are stored for each registered CAR_ID.
-- When a update is sent to the server, the appropriate car's object is updated.
+- When an update is sent to the server, the appropriate car's object is updated.
 - When a request is sent to the server, the appropriate car's object parameters are serialized and sent to the client.

 ----